AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-ai-assistant-agentic-mode-cs.md

 # Configure AI Assistant in Agentic mode

 As an Administrator, you can configure AI Assistant in Agentic mode for your organization in Experience Manager Guides.
-The configuration steps vary depending on whether Unified Shell setting is enabled in your AEM as a Cloud Service environment, and whether the users are logged in through SSO or non-SSO authentication.
+The configuration steps vary depending on whether Unified Shell setting is enabled in your AEM as a Cloud Service environment, and whether the users are logged in through SSO or Non-SSO authentication.
 This article walks you through the configuration process for each scenario.

 ## Prerequisite